English as a Second Language

 - An age-appropriate education to prepare children for success in school and life experiences.

-- Offered to help employees improve the basic skills specific to their job performance and to work on a GED or Adult High School Diploma.
+- Offered to help employees improve the skills specific to their job performance and to work on a High School Equivilency.

-- Assists incarcerated individuals in improving their basic skills and obtaining a GED diploma.
+- Assists incarcerated individuals in improving their academic skills and obtaining a High School Equivilency.

 According to the Workforce Investment Act (WIA) of 1993, literacy is defined as: